 Especially due to their vulnerability at the time of abuse, many elder adults suffer injuries or losses that will require treatment for an indefinite period.
 Life care costs are those such as rehabilitative treatment, in-home care and assistance with daily living.

-The attorneys of Cantor Crane have been involved in over 200 jury trials as part of all types of cases.
+The attorneys of the Cantor team have been involved in over 200 jury trials as part of all types of cases.
 Our lawyers have extensive experience in legal representation of elder abuse victims and their loved ones.